Dinesh Palipana: Career

 Dinesh Palipana obtained a degree in law from the Queensland University of Technology.
 He then commenced a Doctor of Medicine at the Griffith University, graduating in 2016 as the first quadriplegic medical graduate in the state of Queensland, the second in Australia.
 He graduated with several awards and was featured in the Griffith University video Dinesh Palipana is remarkable.
 He completed a medical clerkship at Harvard Medical School.
 Palipana holds the title of lecturer at Griffith University.
 Dinesh was admitted as a lawyer in September, 2020.

 Following a spinal cord injury, Palipana found adapted ways to be trained as a quadriplegic doctor in partnership with Griffith University and the Gold Coast University Hospital.
 This was a previously unaccomplished feat in Queensland.
 He has consequently openly advocated for training medical students with disabilities in Australia.

 Despite spending two years in clinical training as a medical student at the Gold Coast University Hospital, Palipana faced challenges in securing initial employment in his home state of Queensland under Queensland Health.
 At one point, he was the only Queensland medical graduate without an employment offer for the year 2016 despite testaments to his ability.

 He was eventually employed by the Gold Coast University Hospital to become Queensland's first quadriplegic intern.
 He has worked in the emergency department at the hospital, the second busiest department in Australia in 2017.
 He was nominated for an Intern of the Year award at the Gold Coast University Hospital in 2017.

 With an interest in radiology, he is a contributor on Radiopaedia, a radiology education portal designed for medical professionals.

 In 2020, Palipana became the team doctor for the Gold Coast Titans Physical Disability Rugby League team.
 He served as a senior advisor to the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.

+Palipana was appointed to the board of directors at George Steuart Group in 2024.